eea/clms-api-docs/source/download.md

 The CLMS portal provides several endpoints to handle the downloads of the files provided by the portal.

 Due to the nature of the files present in the portal, the download is handled by a background process which informs the user by email when the download is ready.
-Moreover it also signals the API with the download URL so that the application using the API can handle by itself the download.
+Moreover it also signals the API with the download address so that the application using the API can handle by itself the download.

 The download process takes the following steps:

 1. Find the items to be downloaded
-2. Decide in which format the items should be downloaded
-3. Restrict the spatial extent of the files
+2. Decide in which format the items should be downloaded 3.a.
+Restrict the spatial extent of the files (optional) 3.b.
+Restrict the temporal range of the files (optional)
-4. Request the download
+3. Request the download
-5. Wait for the download to be ready
+4. Wait for the download to be ready

-In the following sections we will explain all of them.

 ## Find the items to be downloaded